FRC-Team-955/Team-955-Infinite-Recharge-2020/Documentation/ShooterAPI.md

 <p>
 Returns:
 <p>
-If the shooter is spinning4
+If the shooter is spinning
 <p>
 Usage:
 <p>